 As with interface instances and types, this property is a set of tuples of (Enumerated) PvD identifier and preference.
-It can either be implemented directly as such or be implemented to make one preference available for each interface and interface type available on the system.
+It can either be implemented directly as such, or for making one preference available for each interface and interface type available on the system.